taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 ) on BatchId_g
 ```

-This is a pretty common query (find the most recent batch and show me all the results), though you might also want to find the most recent *complete* batch - when you're doing testing you might end up posting lots of small batches with only one invocation or one test.
-The below query finds all batches from the last 7 days and then allows you to filter by size, only showing the most recent batch with more than 900 tests:
+While the most recent batch is a pretty common requirement, you may have different batch sizes (people running ad-hoc tests in the day are one example of smaller batches).
+One method I've used to find the most recent *complete* batch -is to look for queries that contain more than `N` results - I know my typical SQL checks have 900 tests, so the below query lets me filter out any small ad-hoc or incomplete batches:

 ```kql
 PesterResult_CL